Using Fuzzy Search in AML queries

 Overview

 SEON's AML tools offer a wide range of solutions and configuration options to support KYC & MLRO officers in their fight against fincrime and money laundering.
-Simply run quick checks with simple search, or use or complex search to hone in on the correct person.
+Run quick checks with simple search, or use or complex search to hone in on the correct person.
 You can also decide to use exact search or fuzzy search and shift through their data quickly with our relevancy score system.

 Complex search